 Load balancing with AI Proxy Advanced

-Kong AI Gateway gives you advanced load balancing capabilities to efficiently distribute requests across multiple LLM models.
-This helps you ensure fault tolerance, optimize resource utilization, and balance traffic across your AI systems.
+AI Gateway provides load balancing capabilities to distribute requests across multiple LLM models.
+You can use these features to improve fault tolerance, optimize resource utilization, and balance traffic across your AI systems.

-With the AI Proxy Advanced plugin, you can select from several load balancing algorithms—similar to those used for Kong upstreams but extended for AI model routing.
-You configure load balancing using the Upstream entity, giving you flexibility to fine-tune how requests are routed to various AI providers and LLM models.
+The AI Proxy Advanced plugin supports several load balancing algorithms similar to those used for Kong upstreams, extended for AI model routing.
+You configure load balancing through the Upstream entity, which lets you control how requests are routed to various AI providers and models.

 Load balancing algorithms

-Kong AI Gateway supports multiple load balancing strategies to optimize traffic distribution across AI models.
-Each algorithm is suited for different performance goals such as balancing load, improving cache-hit ratios, reducing latency, or ensuring failover reliability.
+AI Gateway supports multiple load balancing strategies for distributing traffic across AI models.
+Each algorithm addresses different goals: balancing load, improving cache-hit ratios, reducing latency, or providing failover reliability.

 Algorithm